illsk1lls/ZipRipper/README.md

 SET WORDLISTTXT="cyclone.hashesorg.hashkiller.combined.txt"
 ```
 -Etc..<br>
-More wordlists can be found at <a href="https://weakpass.com/wordlist">https://weakpass.com/wordlist</a> and various other<br>
-places around the web..<br>
+More wordlists can be found at <a href="https://weakpass.com/wordlist">https://weakpass.com/wordlist</a> and various other places around the web..<br>

 The built in alternate wordlist supports direct download links to:<br>
 -7z archives containing a text file<br>
 -Raw unarchived txt files.<br>
-If a raw text file is used, leave WORDLIST7z="" as shown in the RockYou variant above,<br>
-otherwise WORDLIST7z="DownloadedArchiveName.7z" as shown in the Combined option above.<br>
+If a raw text file is used, leave WORDLIST7z="" as shown in the RockYou variant above, otherwise WORDLIST7z="DownloadedArchiveName.7z" as shown in the Combined option above.<br>

 **Current version provides support for hardware acceleration via OpenCL for:**<br>
 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>